cosmoduff/euler/README.md

 ##Dnsamasq Puppet Module
 ###Summary
 This module contains a single class named dnsmasq.
 The class manages the package, configuration files and service of dnsmasq.
 It accepts three class parameters: domains, ip and external_dns.
+A script is also included that will check and see if the dnsmasq service is running and to make sure it is listening.
+This script should be run as root to work properly.
 ###Class Parameters
 domains (array): An array of domain names that are inserted in dnsmasq.conf